-Due to the constrained nature of negotiating property deals during the pandemic, the Coronavirus Extension Addendum to Contract was created, creating a significant change in the normal offering of real estate legal services.
+Due to the constrained nature of negotiating property deals during the pandemic, the Coronavirus Extension Addendum to Contract was adopted.
+This has created a significant change in the normal offering of real estate legal services.
 Here is an example of a Coronavirus Extension Addendum to Contract in Florida.
 Due to work stoppage, illness, travel issues, and other factors, buyers and sellers may consent to adjusting the dates or time periods for routine closing processes.

 What Is It?

 The form reads: “The Coronavirus (COVID-19) pandemic may cause unprecedented impacts to real estate transactions, including but not limited to travel restrictions, self-imposed and/or governmental required isolations, potential closures of offices and institutions required to fund, close and record real estate transactions, and action or inactions of a homeowners’ or condominium association.”

 These changes to ordinary real estate legal services give buyers and sellers more flexibility with the timeline.
 Both the buyers and sellers have to agree to any adjustments.

 What Does It Cover?

 The form lists several options for extensions, such as:

 - Feasibility study period